-Read more about us here.
-There are five sections which cover our information about IFF, the people behind it, why it exists, the work it does and its funding.
-If you are looking for something specific or have a query reach out to us at [email protected]
+There are five sections which cover information about the Internet Freedom Foundation (IFF), why it exists, the people behind it, the work it does and the source of its funding.
+If you are looking for something specific, or have a query, reach out to us at [email protected]

 What is IFF?

-We were originally a group of volunteers who worked on the SavetheInternet.in campaign and joined together to incorporate an organisation set up to support research regarding the online freedoms and rights of Indian citizens, and advocate for a free and open internet.
+We were originally a group of volunteers who worked on the SavetheInternet.in campaign.
+In order to make a meaningful and lasting contributing towards a free and open Internet, we banded together to incorporate an organisation, set up to support research regarding the online freedoms and rights of Indian citizens.

-We are incorporated as a public charitable trust registered in Delhi, and granted exemptions under Sections 12A and 80G of the Indian Income Tax Act.
+We are incorporated as a public charitable trust registered in New Delhi, and are granted exemptions under Sections 12A and 80G of the Indian Income Tax Act.

 Why does IFF exist?

-Digital freedom is our common path: With almost 4 out of 10 Indians online, we form the second largest number of internet users in the world.
-We are special, not only due to our numbers but due to our political system operating on democratic values and enforceable guarantees of fundamental rights.
+Digital freedom is our common path: With almost 4 out of 10 Indians online in January, 2019 we form the second largest number of Internet users in the world.
+We are special, not only due to our numbers, but due to our political system operating on democratic values and enforceable guarantees of fundamental rights.
 We must protect them in the choices and design of technology.

 Technology has the power to fulfil constitutional ideals: India has been an enthusiastic adopter of the innovation, convenience and gains offered by digitisation.
-Today, technology is a form of power which enables but also prevents human liberty.
-IFF exists to ensure that such ongoing changes in our lives are positive.
-That they serve constitutional goals of justice, liberty, equality and fraternity for individuals.
+Today, technology is a form of power which enables, but also prevents human liberty.
+The IFF exists to ensure that such ongoing changes in our lives are positive;that they serve constitutional goals of justice, liberty, equality and fraternity for individuals.

-Freedom needs champions and advocates: India to its credit has a robust network of research and policy organisations who work on issues on digital rights in India.
-But a bottleneck exists in sustained, planned public advocacy.
-We need a fighting force that demands accountability and spurs action, in an organised manner because freedom does not defend by itself.
+Freedom needs champions and advocates: India, to its credit, has a robust network of research and policy organisations that work on digital rights issues in India.
+But, a bottleneck exists in maintaining sustained, planned public advocacy.
+We need a fighting force that demands accountability, and spurs action in an organised manner.

 Strategy comes first: We support the passion and skills of our volunteers to plan and execute all our work based on strategic thinking and towards outcomes which are clearly mapped towards policy goals.
 We start with a plan.

-Building community for public victories: We have a collaborative and flexible work culture which matches a large, diverse group of volunteers organised by staff.
-We talk one-on-one to volunteers, to utilise their, time, skills and interest into workgroups.
-By organising it over time we aim to grow a cadre of digital rights leaders working towards common goals.
-We encourage volunteers to offer us financial support for helping us to become a vibrant grassroots organisation.
+Building community for public victories: Volunteer groups require long-term support to grow a diverse, inclusive and powerful base.
+An active organisational backbone is pivotal to building a membership base, as well as to ensure that the growing community endures over time.
+There is strength in numbers, and as more Indians come online, we need to ensure that they advocate for their rights.
+This will bring greater certainty to achieve, maintain and extend victories on digital rights.
+We have a collaborative and flexible work culture which matches a large, diverse group of volunteers organised by staff.
+We talk one-on-one to volunteers, to utilise their time, skills and interest into workgroups.
+By organising over time, we aim to grow a cadre of digital rights leaders working towards common goals.
+We encourage Indian citizen volunteers to offer us financial support for helping us to become a vibrant grassroots organisation.

-We campaign, then we campaign again: We build online public facing campaigns in India (we have been associated with 5 till now) continuing the work of many founders who built the net neutrality movement.
-We use tech tools, video explainers, write articles, summaries and analysis papers.
+We are no strangers to campaigns: We build online public-facing campaigns in India (5, and counting ) continuing the work of many founders who built the net neutrality movement.
+We use tech tools, VOX style video explainers, write articles, summaries and analysis papers.
 This brings greater power to our advocacy actions.

 As a legal entity we operate on principles of transparency, inclusion and community.
-We believe in part this will be achieved through support and partnership with organisations which work to further our core values.
-We are in the process of launching a recurring membership option for IFF supporters and will also explore other avenues of funding to accelerate our work.
+We believe that this will, in part, be achieved through support and partnership with organisations which work to further our core values.
+We have recently launched a recurring membership option for IFF supporters and will also explore other avenues of funding such as projects and organisational membership to accelerate our work.

-Our charter and core donors are individual indians: We engage in continious community buildings and civic engagement.
-The IFF collective includes geeks and enthusiasts from various fields: technology, law, journalism, design, policy.
+Our charter and core donors are individual Indians: We engage in continuous community buildings and civic engagement.
+The IFF collective includes enthusiasts from various fields: technology, law, journalism, design, policy.
 Many of us are entrepreneurs.
-More than 350 people from this growing community have given us funds.
-At present we raise funds from Indians who share our values.
+We have received monetary support from more than 350 people in this growing community.
+At present, we raise funds from Indians who share our values.
 These funds will be used to promote and advocate a free and open internet that offers freedom, privacy and innovation.